 In 1996 Tucson Youth Development (TYD) sought, and was granted, a charter from the Arizona Board of Education to open the Alternative Computerized Education (ACE) Charter High School.
 The School was originally chartered to provide school-to-work education for a high-poverty, high-minority population that was at-risk for dropping out of high school and that was significantly behind in credits necessary for eventual graduation.
 This mission has been continuous.
 During the last five years, a strong secondary to post-secondary component has been incorporated into the instructional foundation as more graduates attend post-secondary institutions.
 In 2014 ACE was recognized by the Arizona Charter School Association because its students realized three consecutive years of significant academic improvement.

-View current employment opportunities with Tucson Youth Development and ACE Charter High School and join our team!
+View current employment opportunities and join our team!